 Executive Summary

+The substantial amendment of the HOME-ARP Allocation Plan includes the following:

+To amend the available funding amount from $38,094,321.00 to $36,916,321.00.

+To amend the HOME-ARP funding allocation process.

+To allow for funds not committed to other HOME-ARP activities to be moved to the HOME-ARP Supportive Services and TBRA budgets.

 This Allocation Plan describes how the State of Mississippi intends to utilize funds appropriated under section 3205 of the American Rescue Plan Act of 2021 (P.L.
 17-2) (ARP) for the HOME Investment Partnerships Program (HOME) to provide homelessness assistance and supportive services.

 On March 11, 2021, President Biden signed ARP into law, which provides over $1.9 trillion in relief to address the continued impact of the COVID-19 pandemic on the economy, public health, state and local governments, individuals, and businesses.